-Notebooks of Archdeacon Henry Thomas Payne
+Notebooks from the Archdeacon Henry Thomas Payne Collection

 Powys Archives